Connect with us

 Teacher pay raise

 Senate Bill 2444 would increase teacher pay by years of experience and level of certification.
-It would raise pay an average of $4,700 over two years and restructure the way teachers are paid to them higher salaries in the long-term.
+It would raise pay an average of $4,700 over two years and restructure the way teachers are paid to provide them higher salaries in the long-term.

 READ MORE: Senate leaders unveil historic plan to significantly increase teacher pay